lrsmello/neo4J-learning/docs/graph-data-modeling.md

 - Identifying the entities from your use cases.
 - Creating nodes in the graph in support of the data model.

+### Defining Labels
+Entities are the dominant nouns in your application use cases:

+1. What ingredients are used in a recipe?
+2. Who is married to this person?

+The entities of your use cases will be the labeled nodes in the graph data model.

+### Node properties
+Node properties are used to:

+- Uniquely identify a node.
+- Answer specific details of the use cases for the application.
+- Return data.

+### Unique identifiers in the Movie graph
+In the Movie graph, we use the following properties to uniquely identify our nodes:

+- Person.tmdbId
+- Movie.tmdbId

+## Modeling Relationships